1985

 Line-up ‘You Never Can Tell’: BW (voc, bass)/Terry Williams (dr)/Andy

-Fairweather-Low (gtr)/Mickey Gee (gtr)/Geraint Watkins (p)/Ray
+Fairweather Low (gtr)/Mickey Gee (gtr)/Geraint Watkins (p)/Ray

 Cooper (perc)/Willie Garnett (horns)